skyscrapers/documentation/kubernetes/walk-through.md

 Monitoring for cronjobs is implemented by default.
 This is done with prometheus and will alert when the last run of the cronjob has failed.

-To enable monitoring for your cronjobs you need to add the label `cronjob` to the tags of the cronjob.
+To enable monitoring for your cronjobs you need to add the label `cronjob` to the tags of the job itself (metadata of the `jobTemplate` under the cronjob `spec`).
 The value of that label can be freely chosen.

 ### Clean up